kipkorirgideon/wallet-service/README.md

 - The scope of this feature is appropriate.
 The main use case works as expected.
 - However there are a bugs that:
   - Let the daily limit be bypassed or misapplied
-  - A migration gap that will break deployment on an existing database.
+  - Will break deployment on an existing database - `migration gap`
-- I am requesting changes `BEFORE` approval
+- I am requesting these changes `BEFORE` approval

 ### High Priority Issues (Must Fix Before Merge)

 1. **Missing migration for the column**.
-   - `create_all` won't alter an already created table.
-   - This will break on any existing deployment
+   - `create_all` won't alter an already created table.This will break on any existing deployment
-   - Since it `send_daily_limit` is not nullable there is no mechanism for backfilling existing users current users.
+   - Since `send_daily_limit` is not nullable there is no mechanism for backfilling existing users and current users.

-2. **Race condition under requests**.
+2. **Concurrent requests Issue**.
    - The check and the write aren't atomic, so concurrent sends can bypass the daily limit entirely.

 3. **Timezone handling bug**.